klauseduard/under-over-models/improvement_plan_8_2_3.md

 **Actual delivery**: 3 paragraphs (~450 words) with core empirical evidence

-### Phase 2: Balanced Perspective Integration
+### Phase 2: Balanced Perspective Integration ✅ COMPLETED
 **Objective**: Address the nuanced, context-dependent nature of these risks **Actions**:
-1. Add contrasting evidence from Peng et al. 2023 and Pandey et al. 2024
+1. ✅ Add contrasting evidence from Peng et al. 2023 and Pandey et al. 2024
-2. Explain when risks are more/less likely to manifest
+2. ✅ Explain when risks are more/less likely to manifest
-3. Connect to organizational context factors
+3. ✅ Connect to organizational context factors
-4. Emphasize that risks are "potential" not inevitable
+4. ✅ Emphasize that risks are "potential" not inevitable

-**Estimated addition**: ~1-2 paragraphs
+**Actual delivery**: 2 paragraphs (~300 words) providing balanced perspective and context-dependent analysis

 ### Phase 3: Governance and Regulatory Context
 **Objective**: Connect failure modes to real-world organizational challenges